Abderraouf-Mouellef/Abderraouf-Mouellef/README.md

 ## About

-I'm a student building a foundation in software development, with a particular focus on desktop application architecture and software localization.
+I'm a Arabic / English / French Localization & Translation student building a foundation in software development, with a particular focus on desktop application architecture and software localization.
 I'm interested in the engineering work that makes applications usable across languages and regions — from UI architecture to text handling and internationalization pipelines.

 ## Interests